CloudLabsAI-Azure/Cloud-Native-Application/labguide/overview.md

 ## Objective

+This lab is designed to equip participants with hands-on experience in building Docker images, migrate MongoDB to Cosmos DB, deploy and scale applications on Azure Kubernetes Service, manage updates and traffic routing, and monitor container performance with Azure Monitor.

 1. **Build Docker Images for the Application:** This hands-on exercise aims to create Docker images to containerize your application for consistent and portable deployments.
 Participants will successfully containerize the application, enabling consistent deployment across various environments.

 1. **Migrate MongoDB to Cosmos DB using Azure Database Migration:** This hands-on exercise aims to transfer your MongoDB data to Azure Cosmos DB to leverage its scalable and managed database services.
 Participants will seamlessly migrate MongoDB data to Azure Cosmos DB, ensuring data availability and compatibility with Azure services.